jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests.md

 $$ICC = \frac{s^2_{b/n trt}}{s^2_{b/n trt} + s^2_{within trt}}$$

 This value is the correlation between the observations within the group.
-Small values indicate large spared of values at each level of treatment.
+Small values indicate large spread of values at each level of treatment.
 Large values indicate little spread at each level of treatment.

 **Other**

 Note that a confidence interval would be $$\bar{y}_{..} \pm t_{\alpha/2, k-1} \sqrt{MSTrt/(nk)}$$.

 We can use the expected MS to find the variance of $$Y$$.